Fix Common SSL Issues With Some Easy Methods

 In case you have bought an SSL certificate and asked your hosting providers to install it for you, at that point, you will be able to get in touch with the hosting provider to settle the certificate issue for you.

 But if you have manually installed the SSL certificate, you are only left with trying reinstalling it or approaching the SSL certificate supplier to help you out.

 2. Fixing the Mixed Content Errors After You have Moved WordPress To SSL:

-When you have decided to enable SSL, this means that you are making a Non-secure HTTP request to HTTPS.
+In This Guide to Fix The Common SSL Issues, When you have decided to enable SSL, this means that you are making a Non-secure HTTP request to HTTPS.
 It is not at all an easy task to edit and modify all the links from your articles.
 Most beginners face mixed content warnings on the internet browser.

 The mixed content warning is issued when the initial HTML is loaded over a secure HTTPS connection.
 While some other resources like the images, stylesheets.
 Videos, scripts, etc. being loaded over the insecure HTTP connection.

 To keep it simple, the Mixed content warning occurs when both the HTTPS and the HTTP content are being loaded for displaying the same page.